-If you are an introvert, appreciate the need of the extroverts to party on and recharge their batteries as they need.
+So, if you are an introvert, appreciate the need of the extroverts to party on and recharge their batteries as they need.
 They really are not trying to overpower, invade or monopolize.
 The seeming “in your face,” “performing,” and hyperactivity are natural to their InnerKinetics®.
 This is how they were made to function, and they serve a very important purpose in our society as well.

 Self-Understanding and Understanding Others Helps Us Avoid Conflict

 An understanding of the above factors will equip you with the knowledge you need to avoid conflicts and misunderstandings.
 I’ve prepared a f-r-e-e little guide to identifying the temperaments of others that will help you to identify the temperaments of others.
 Just click the button and you’ll get it right away.

 It is incumbent upon each type that they understand their own needs as well as the needs of the other person.
 Each must also communicate understanding and appreciation for the other person’s needs.
 At the same time, they must communicate their own individual needs so that others do not misinterpret their actions.
 With understanding, we can all get along much better.
 Understanding is underrated!